rogarzon/cheat-sheets/Linux/README.md

 If you are unsure which init system your platform uses, run the following command:

 `ps --no-headers -o comm 1`

+### Services (systemctl)
+To list all running services, use the following command:
+`systemctl list-units --type=service`

+To start a service, use the following command:
+`systemctl start <service_name>`

+To stop a service, use the following command:
+`systemctl stop <service_name>`

+To restart a service, use the following command:
+`systemctl restart <service_name>`

+To check the status of a service, use the following command:
+`systemctl status <service_name>`

+To enable a service to start on boot, use the following command:
+`systemctl enable <service_name>`

+To disable a service from starting on boot, use the following command:
+`systemctl disable <service_name>`

+To check if a service is enabled to start on boot, use the following command:
+`systemctl is-enabled <service_name>`

+To check if a service is running, use the following command:
+`systemctl is-active <service_name>`

+To check if a service is failed, use the following command:
+`systemctl is-failed <service_name>`

+To check the logs of a service, use the following command:
+`journalctl -u <service_name>`

 ## Running Distribution